zuiko21/minimOS/hard/minipet.md

 convenience on pin A32, which was unused anyway.

-\*) This signal may be worth implementing, especially if a spare inverter is available.
+\*) This signal may be worth implementing, especially if a spare inverter is available -- or a transistor is used.
 The remaining ones, on the other hand, are easily implemented on auxiliary boards should them be needed.

 Besides the originally included supply contacts, some extra **power pins** are provided, even taking some otherwise unused locations.